 The PA3 is pin-shared with the PFD signal.
-If the PFD option is selected, the output signal in output mode of PA3 will be the PFD signal generated by timer/event counter overflow signal.
+If the PFD option is selected, the output signal in output mode of PA3 will be the PFD signal generated by the timer/event counter overflow signal.
 The input mode always remaining its original functions.
 Once the PFD option is selected, the PFD output signal is controlled by PA3 data register only.
-Writing "1" to PA3 data register will enable the PFD output function and writing "0" will force the PA3 to remain at "0".
 The I/O functions of PA3 are shown below.